learning-at-home/lean_transformer/README.md

 __Minimum requirements:__ 15+ GB RAM, at least 100Mbit/s download/upload speed, at least one port opened to incoming connections;

 __Where to get:__ cloud providers that have cheap ingress/egress pricing.
-Good examples: [pebblehost](https://pebblehost.com/dedicated/) and [hetzner](https://console.hetzner.cloud/).
-AWS/GCP/Azure are more convenient, but they cost more due to egress pricing.
+Good examples: [pebblehost](https://pebblehost.com/dedicated/) "Essential-01" and [hetzner](https://www.hetzner.com/cloud) CX41.
 Path of the true jedi: use your homelab or university server -- but that may require networking experience.
+AWS/GCP/Azure has similar offers, but they cost more due to [egress pricing](https://cloud.google.com/vpc/network-pricing).

 __Setup env:__